-Land is a commodity which is limited in supply.
-You can’t make any more.
+The land is a commodity which is limited in supply.
+You can’t make anymore.
 The demand for land continually grows as the population increases.
 “Bricks and mortar” is not in limited supply.
 Land increased in value by nearly twice as much as house values over the past 30 years.

 How Custodian Targets Property

 Unfortunately, if you are starting out with the limited capital you can’t just buy land: you need a vehicle for generating income to service your debt.

 That vehicle is the rental property.
 But knowing that the land is the appreciating component, you need to acquire rental properties with the highest possible component of land value.

 We are growth-focused investors.
 We want to maximize our growth and our leverage.

 These are our 2 rules when choosing a property:

 1. It's the land that appreciates.
 We work to get the largest land content (+40%) at the lowest price per square meter.

 2. We look for the fastest long-term population growth areas that will demand infrastructure and, in the future, higher-density land use to provide us with both short-term growth and long-term continual growth.